atikattar1104/Termux-Custom-Startup-Configs/README.md

 Step 5 :- Run `neofetch` and `cpufetch` Commands.

-Step 6 :- Rename `config.conf` To `old-config.conf.
+Step 6 :- Rename `config.conf` To `old-config.conf`.
 Useful In Case Customization Gives Errors.

 Step 5 :- Move New `config.conf` To `.termux/.config/neofetch/`, Which Is Inside Of `home` Directory.